cypress-io/cypress/npm/mount-utils/README.md

 - Receive a component as the first argument.
 This could be class, function etc - depends on the framework.
 - Return a Cypress Chainable (for example using `cy.wrap`) that resolves whatever is idiomatic for your framework
+- Call `getContainerEl` to access the root DOM element

 In addition, we recommend that Mount Adapters: